Mercy03-sb/Learning-JS/Promises/Explanation.md

 ## Await Keyword

-`await` is used in a `async` function before an async function call.
+`await` is used in a `async` function before a function call.
 It pauses the execution of surrounding async functions untill the promise of the current call is settled(resolved or rejected).

 #### Example: